 Ways to Serve Pesto

 In addition to serving on pasta, this (and all) pestos are wonderful on pizza, slathered on tomato slices, as a raw veggie dip or sandwich spread.
 Or use pesto as a garnish for soups, potatoes, and casseroles.
-In the photo above gluten-free penne was tossed with vegan garlic scape pesto, chopped tomatoes, and olives.
+In the photo below, gluten-free penne was tossed with this vegan garlic scape pesto, chopped tomatoes, and olives.
 The tomatoes and olives were first warmed in a bit of olive oil.

 In early June, the hardneck varieties of garlic send up stalks from the center of each plant.
 These are called garlic scapes; they are thicker than the leaves and are edible.
 The scape, if left on the plant, forms a flower and then seeds.
 Growers cut off the scapes so that the plants send all of their energy to the garlic bulbs, instead of putting energy towards the production of flowers and seeds.